 William G. Shadel

-William G. Shadel is a senior behavioral scientist at the RAND Corporation.
-He also holds adjunct faculty appointments in the Departments of Psychology and Psychiatry at the University of Pittsburgh, and is an member of the Biobehavioral Medicine Program at the University of Pittsburgh Cancer Institute.
-He was on the faculty at both Brown University and the University of Pittsburgh before joining RAND in 2005.
+William G. Shadel is a senior behavioral scientist and associate director of the Population Health Program at the RAND Corporation.
+He also holds adjunct faculty appointments in the Departments of Psychology and Psychiatry at the University of Pittsburgh and is a member of the Biobehavioral Medicine Program at the University of Pittsburgh Cancer Center.
+Before joining RAND in 2005, he was a faculty member at both Brown University and the University of Pittsburgh.

-Shadel's research ranges from basic human laboratory work designed to understand the biopsychosocial mechanisms that contribute to smoking initiation and cessation, to evaluating cognitive-behavioral and pharmacological smoking cessation interventions in the clinic and in public health settings.
-He has published more than 80 peer-reviewed papers and book chapters since 1993 and has been continuously funded as a principal investigator by the National Cancer Institute and National Institute on Drug Abuse since 1999.
-Current grants examine how cigarette advertising contributes to adolescent and young adult smoking behavior and investigate the psychosocial mechanisms that underlie relapse in adult smokers.
-He has been or is currently on the editorial board of several journals, was associate editor of the American Psychological Association journal Psychology of Addictive Behaviors from 2005 to 2007, and has served as a regular and ad hoc member of several grant review panels at the National Institutes of Health since 1999.
+Shadel's research ranges from basic human laboratory work designed to understand the biopsychosocial mechanisms that contribute to smoking initiation and cessation to evaluating cognitive-behavioral and pharmacological smoking cessation interventions in the clinic and public health settings.
+He has published more than 85 peer-reviewed papers and book chapters since 1993 and has been continuously funded as a principal investigator by the National Cancer Institute and National Institute on Drug Abuse since 1999.
+Shadel's current grants examine how tobacco advertising contributes to adolescent smoking behavior and investigate the psychosocial mechanisms that underlie relapse in adult smokers.
+He has been or is currently on the editorial board of several journals, was associate editor of the American Psychological Association journal, Psychology of Addictive Behaviors, from 2005 to 2007, and has served as a regular and ad hoc member of several grant review panels at the National Institutes of Health since 1999.

-Concurrent Non-RAND PositionsAdjunct Associate Professor of Psychology and Psychiatry, University of Pittsburgh
+Concurrent Non-RAND PositionsAdjunct Associate Professor of Psychology and Psychiatry, University of Pittsburgh; Member, University of Pittsburgh Cancer Center

 - Evaluating the causal pathways from lapse to relapse in smokers